NoCapCbas/portfolio/site/src/content/projects/project-1.md

 ![Project preview](/project-1.jpg)

 **Project Overview:**
-SavviVerify is an email verification tool that helps you verify the validity of email addresses.
+Site Ping is a tool that helps you ping a site and get the html response.

 ## Objectives

-1. Develop a user-friendly email verification tool that allows users to verify the validity of email addresses.
+1. Develop a user-friendly tool that allows users to ping a site and get the html response.
+2. Learn more about golang and alpine.js.

-## Features
+## MVP Features

-1. **Email Verification:**
+1. **Ping a site and get the html response:**

-- Users can verify the validity of email addresses.
+- Users can ping a site and get the html response.

-2. **CLI Tool:**

-- Being CLI tool allows users to verify email addresses from the command line.

 ## Technology Stack

 - Backend: Golang
+- Frontend: Alpine.js, Tailwind

+I used alpine.js for the frontend because it's a lightweight framework that's easy to use and it's easy to integrate with tailwind.
+Also has minimal setup since this is a toy project.
+And used golang for backend to learn more about the language.

-## Things I Learneed building this project
+## Things I Learned building this project

-- How to build a CLI tool in Golang.
+- How to build golang backend.
-- How to use the `net/smtp` package to send emails.
+- How to embed html in golang application.
-- Learned about Domain Verification, MX Record, and SPF Record.
+- How to decrease server load by rate limiting all users in using golang.

 ## Future Development

-- Add api support for email verification.
+- Add api support for pinging a site and getting the html response.
+- Add more features like checking if the site is up, checking if the site is down, etc.